saezlab/ShinyFUNKI/inst/helppage.md

-## This is the help page of the FUNKI application.
+## Help page of the FUNKI application.
 ### Tab: Upload Data
 All tools can be either applied on mouse or human data and require independent of the omics technology the output of a differential expression analysis.
 The table must contain the following columns (in arbitrary order):

 * `...`: Identifier of measured variable. `gene` for transcriptomics and `protein` for phosphoproteomics.
 Identifier must be encoded as symbols.
-* `contrast`: Name of the computed contrast in the differential expression analysis
+* `contrast`: Name of the computed contrast in the differential expression analysis.
 * `logFC`: Effect size of the variable of interest.
-* `adj.p.value`: p-value corrected for multiple hypothesis
+* `adj.p.value`: p-value corrected for multiple hypothesis.

 All other columns will be ignored.

 All implemented tools can compute the respective activies for multiple contrast in a single run.
 Simply concatenate all tables (in the above described format) row-wise.

-### Tab: DoRothEA
+### DoRothEA
 #### Before you start
 We provide two different gene regualtory networks for the computation of TF-activities:

 * **Coverage:** Contains all TF-target interactions.
-There is a confidence level assigned to each interaction
+There is a confidence level assigned to each interaction.
+Filtering confidence level will remove interactions.
 * **Quality:** Here each TF is assigned with a confidence level.
 The confidence level of a TF is inferred by the its interaction confidence level.
+Filtering confidence level will remove regulons.

 Click on `Run DoRothEA` to start the computation of TF-activities